1904labs/hwe-labs/week5_silver/README.md

    * joining the review and customer data on their common key of `customer_id`
    * apply a business validation rule to prevent unverified reviews in the bronze layer from being loaded into the silver layer
 7. Write that silver data to S3 under `s3a://hwe-$CLASS/$HANDLE/silver/reviews` using append mode and a checkpoint location of `/tmp/silver-checkpoint`
+8. Outside of this program, create a table on top of your S3 data in Athena, and run some queries against your data to validate it is coming across the way you expect.
+Some useful fields to validate could include:

+   * product_title
+   * star_rating
+   * review_timestamp
+   * customer_name
+   * gender
+   * city
+   * state

+GROUP BY and LIMIT are also useful here.

 ### Teardown
 We will wait on the query to terminate for you going forward.